howz-chen/matconvnet-ResNet/README.md

 ## Experiments

-The lower error in both experiments is the following table.
-Plots are coming soon.
+The lowest error in both experiments is the following table.
+Error plots are following below.

 |  Dataset  |  Error |
 |:---------:|:------:|